 Operation Firefly (Operacíon Luciérnaga) is an education and bike light distribution program of LACBC intended to make sure people riding bikes in LA County are riding safely at night.
-When riding at night in California, a white front light and reflectors are required by law (CVC21201).
-More importantly, riding without lights and reflectors is dangerous.
+So far, we’ve equipped over 12,000 people across LA County with bike lights.
+This 2018-19 season, 3,850 riders will be given front and rear bike lights!
+Read about our season kick-off, here.

 We focus on lights because lights can prevent collisions.
 According to the most recent data from the National Highway Traffic Safety Administration, 71% of bicyclist fatalities in 2014 in the U.S. were in urban areas, and 49% of the bicyclist fatalities occurred between 6:00 pm and 6:00 am (NHTSA “Traffic Safety Facts” May 2016 DOT HS 812 282).
 Our goal is to seek out people riding without lights for various reasons, especially riders who may not have the means or time to acquire lights on their own.